Help

 Mission

-Coworkations' mission is to help people find the travel community that is right for them.
-Coworkations provides services for digital nomads, remote workers and anyone with the desire to travel while working to find and compare digital retreats and travel groups travelling now around the world.
+Coworkations' mission is to help people find the digital nomad retreat that is right for them.
+Coworkations provides services for digital nomads, remote workers and anyone with the desire to travel while working to find and compare digital nomad retreats traveling now around the world.

-A coworkation / digital retreat / travel while working group typically travels place to place offering a program of accommodation, coworking and group activities, some of them even organize flights between destinations for you.
+A digital nomad retreat typically travels place to place offering a program of accommodation, coworking and group activities, some of them even organize flights between destinations for you.

-If you want to learn more you can check out our report on digital retreat travel trends to see roughly how the industry currently looks across the 75 communities we list.
+If you want to learn more you can check out our report on digital nomad retreat travel trends to see roughly how the industry currently looks across the 105 digital nomad retreats we list.

-How many travel groups are on the site?
+How many digital nomad retreats are on the site?

-We currently list 75 communities that have taken over 1000 trips.
+We currently list 105 digital nomad retreats that have taken over 1300 trips.

-I would like to add my travel group to Coworkations
+I would like to add my digital nomad retreat to Coworkations

 I would like to manage my listing on Coworkations